davekinkead/thesis/paper.coffee.md

 - different accounts of authority that have incompatible accounts of inclusion are themselves incompatible

-## Limitations

-There are many, yadda yadda yadda....

 ## Epilogue

 A number of helper functions are necessary for the simulation to work, as well as initiate the Monte Carlo runs.

+!!
+I can move a lot of the in paper code down to here...

     fs       = require 'fs'
     sum      = (arr) -> arr.reduce (a,b) -> a + b